National Eating Disorders Association

 • Exercise as permission to eat

-• Exercise that is secretive or hidden
+• Exercise that is secretive or occurs despite recommendations otherwise

 • Feeling as though you are not good enough, fast enough or not pushing hard enough during a period of exercise; overtraining